MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]

-## Report extension example 1
+## Report extension example

 The following example illustrates a simplified table extension which adds a new field to the `Customer` table, `MyField`.
 The report extension `MyExtension` then adds `MyField` as well as an additional field in original `Customer` table to the **Customer - Top 10 List** report.
+For a more advanced example, see [Report Extension Example](devenv-report-ext-example.md).

 ```AL
 tableextension 50110 CustomerTableExt extends Customer